 If your project rely on the 0.0.x or 0.1.x versions, don’t feel nervous.
 We will maintain support and any bug that we found will be ported to those versions.

-This little schema illustrate the structure of the future code:
+This little schema illustrates the structure of the future code:

-A new CSV instance will be fully cmpliant with the stream API.
+A new CSV instance will be fully compliant with the stream API.
 It will be both an Stream Writer to send input data and a Stream Reader to access output data.

-Alternatively, it will comes with convenient functions accessible by the
+Alternatively, it will come with convenient functions accessible by the

 to properties.
 Some of those functions were already present in the 0.1 release and are simply renamed.
 For exemple, the